Skip to main content

 Joint report by IFAC and CIPFA forecasts rapid acceleration of accrual accounting and international standards adoption

-The International Federation of Accountants (IFAC) warmly welcomes the appointment of Jennifer Lopez as the new Chief Executive of the Confederation of Asian and Pacific Accountants (CAPA).
+The International Federation of Accountants (IFAC) welcomes the announcement of Emily Fitts as the new Chair of the Monitoring Group.

 About IFAC